 - Access to imaging resources at the Rotman Research Institute and in the Department of Psychology

-- Wet lab space and equipment at the Centre for Biological Timing and Cognition
+- Access to wet lab space and equipment at the University of Toronto

 We welcome inquiries from graduate students and postdoctoral fellows from psychology, public health, medical sciences and other disciplines.